 Applies to famotidine: oral powder for suspension, oral tablet, oral tablet chewable, oral tablet disintegrating

-Along with its needed effects, famotidine (the active ingredient contained in Leader Acid Reducer) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by famotidine (the active ingredient contained in Leader Acid Reducer).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking famotidine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking famotidine:Rare

 - Bleeding gums